-- in a bedroom or bathroom unless installed as a vented appliance (Variable Manually-Controlled Models Only) (see page 12)
+- inabedroomorbathroomunless installed as a vented appliance (Variable Manually-Controlled Models Only) (see page 12)

 - · in a recreational vehicle

-- where curtains, furniture, clothing, or other flammable objects are less than 42 inches from the front, top, or sides of the heater
+- where curtains, furniture, clothing or other flammable objects are less than 42" from the front, top or sides of the heater

 - · in high traffic areas

 - · in windy or drafty areas

-A CAUTION: This heater creates warm air currents.
+CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, to-bacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.

 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
-See Air for Combustion and Ventilation, pages 5 through 7.
+See Air for Combustion and Ventilation, page 5.